octopusfarm/channel-connectoid-transceiver/README.md

 response = someFramework.sendRequestOverHTTPS(someURL, request);
 ```

 What if you want to replace JSON with protobuf, and HTTPS with HTTP/2?
 What if the URL changes?
 Now you have to find all the places with code like this and modify them.

-_Or..._
+This also means you'll need some feature flag boilerplate if you want to refactor a monolith's service out to a microservice.

 **Channel-Connectoid-Transceiver**